 One way to get a fuller-looking hairstyle is by opting for lots of tiny twists.
 This Nigerian braid hairstyle is a little more time consuming to achieve, but the glamorous result is conveniently versatile for both casual and formal settings.

-We’re huge fans of any colorful Nigerian braid hairstyle, like these long bright blue braids featuring large contrasting colorful beads at the ends.
+We’re huge fans of any colorful Nigerian braid hairstyle, like these long bright purple braids.
 A vibrant color is highly flattering against dark skin tones, so why wouldn’t you try it?

 10. Long Feed-In Braids